• Skip to primary navigation

 These Sweet Potato Rolls are such a great addition to the holiday table.
 The color and flavor of the sweet potatoes shine through to create light and fluffy rolls perfect for pairing with butter or even creamed honey.

-To make the sweet potato puree: preheat the oven to 400˚F (200˚C).
-Pierce the sweet potato (1 large was perfect for me to yield 3/4 cup or 170 grams) a few times with a fork and bake in preheated oven until tender, about 45 minutes to one hour.
+To make the sweet potato puree, preheat the oven to 400˚F (200˚C).
+Pierce a sweet potato a few times with a fork and bake in preheated oven until tender, about 45 minutes to one hour.

-Make sure the water and milk are not too hot or they will damage the yeast.
-The temperature should be about 105˚F (40˚C)- just warm enough to activate the yeast.
+When adding the yeast to the water, make sure the water isn’t too hot or it will damage the yeast.
+The temperature should be about 105˚F (40˚C)- just warm enough to activate.
+Allow to rest at room temperature until frothy, about 10 minutes.

 Looking for more recipes with sweet potatoes?